Cheaper & Quicker than Litigation

 - alimony (if any)

-What Questions need Answers to get an Uncontested Divorce?
+What Questions need Answers to get an Uncontested Divorce in Jacksonville FL?

 Many potential clients ask, “What do I get for my money?” or “Why should I hire a lawyer if we already have an agreement?”
 Both are good questions.
-Simply, by hiring an uncontested divorce lawyer in Jacksonville, you can be confident that your Final Judgment of Dissolution of Marriage has been prepared correctly.
+Simply, by my office for an uncontested divorce in Jacksonville FL, you can be confident that your Final Judgment of Dissolution of Marriage has been prepared correctly.
 Also, your case will be over much quicker than if you try to handle the case yourself.

 In most cases, the divorce papers take 1-2 days to prepare after the initial consultation.
 When you have signed, notarized and returned the papers, they will be filed with the Clerk of Court.
 The Florida Statutes require that your final hearing cannot be held until 20 days after the filing date of your case.
 Ordinarily, you can expect to have your hearing between 4 & 6 weeks (depending on the county and the court’s schedule) after the case has been filed.
 If you and your spouse have children, you both will have to take a divorce class before the final hearing.
 The statutory waiting period is the perfect time to take this class.

-Retaining a lawyer in these cases is almost always handled on a flat rate basis since the time expended is relatively fixed.
-Normally, the entire cost of the case is between $1,000.00 to $1,500.00 (plus the filing fee for the Clerk of Court).
-The cost of a contested divorce has no limit and usually starts around $5,000.00 for each spouse.
+Retaining a lawyer for your uncontested divorce in Jacksonville FL is almost always handled on a flat rate basis since the time expended is relatively fixed.
+Normally, the entire cost of the case is between $1,200.00 to $2,000.00 (plus the filing fee for the Clerk of Court).
+The cost of a contested divorce has no limit and usually starts around $7,000.00 for each spouse.

 Florida Child Support Guidelines